Public Policy

 Gettysburg’s public policy department is committed to providing students with a consequential education through a liberal arts lens.

-As a public policy major, you immerse yourself in experiential learning opportunities that complement your studies, preparing you to challenge policy to enact positive change.
-This might mean connecting with a public policy expert or studying abroad through the Eisenhower Institute, coordinating across different departments to conduct public policy research, submitting a research paper for The Gettysburg Journal for Public Policy, or exploring the Center for Public Service to foster social justice.
+As a Public Policy major, you immerse yourself in experiential learning opportunities that complement your studies, preparing you to challenge policy to enact positive change.
+This might mean connecting with a Public Policy expert or studying abroad through the Eisenhower Institute, coordinating across different departments to conduct research, submitting a research paper for The Gettysburg Journal for Public Policy, or exploring the Center for Public Service to foster social justice.

-Your undergraduate journey through the public policy department at Gettysburg College is yours to shape—and we’re here to make that happen.
+Your undergraduate journey to a Public Policy degree at Gettysburg College is yours to shape—and we’re here to make that happen.

 Career preparation

-Every component of the public policy degree program prepares you for a lifetime of positive social change.
-As a public policy major, you’ll gain valuable networking opportunities through your courses both inside and outside the classroom.
+Every component of this degree prepares you for a lifetime of positive social change.
+As a Public Policy major, you’ll gain valuable networking opportunities through your courses both inside and outside the classroom.

 Through your required internship, you might pick up on the nuances between western culture and eastern culture across the globe, learning how their differences intersect into international policy.
 On the other hand, you may brainstorm with your classmates on how an idea becomes part of public policy.